Willum Þór Willumsson

-Career
+Club career

+BATE Borisov

 Willum signed with BATE Borisov in February 2019.
 In February 2022, he signed a six-month extension with the club.

+Go Ahead Eagles

+In July 2022 he joined Go Ahead Eagles in Eredivisie.

+Birmingham City

+On 19 July 2024, recently relegated English League One (third-tier) club Birmingham City signed Willum on a four-year contract.
+The fee was undisclosed.
+He made his debut in the starting eleven for the opening fixture of the season, a 1–1 draw at home to Reading, but left the field just after half-time after aggravating a knee problem.

 International career

 Willum made his debut for the Iceland national team on 15 January 2019 in a friendly against Estonia, coming on as a 69th-minute substitute for Jón Dagur Þorsteinsson.

 Personal life

-Willum is the son of Willum Þór Þórsson, a former football player and manager, current member of the Icelandic parliament and Minister of Health since 2021.
-He is the brother of fellow footballer Brynjólfur Willumsson, who plays for Kristiansund.
+Willum is the son of Willum Þór Þórsson, a former football player and manager, former member of the Icelandic parliament and was Minister of Health.
+He is the brother of fellow footballer Brynjólfur Willumsson, who plays for Groningen.